NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Archetypes/Dual-Weapon Warrior.md

 * * *

 You know how to throw two weapons as easily as strike with them.
-Whenever a dual-weapon warrior feat allows you to make a melee Strike, you can instead make a ranged Strike with a thrown weapon or a one-handed ranged weapon you are wielding.
+Whenever a feat you gained from the dual-weapon warrior archetype allows you to make a melee Strike, you can instead make a ranged Strike with a thrown weapon or a one-handed ranged weapon you are wielding (weapons that need "1+" hand, such as longbows, don't qualify).
 Any effects from these feats that apply to one-handed melee weapons or melee Strikes also apply to one-handed ranged weapons and ranged Strikes.

 ## [[Feats/Dual-Weapon Reload|Dual-Weapon Reload]] Feat 4

 **Prerequisites** Dual-Weapon Warrior Dedication

-**Requirements** You are wielding two one-handed weapons, each in a different hand, one of which is a ranged weapon.

 * * *

 You carry your ammunition in a way that allows you to reload while holding two weapons.
-You Interact to reload a one-handed ranged weapon you're holding.
-Unlike most Interact actions, you don't need a free hand to reload your ranged weapon in this way.
+While you're wielding two one-handed weapons, each in a different hand, you don't need a free hand to reload a one-handed ranged weapon you're wielding.

 ## [[Feats/Flensing Slice|Flensing Slice]] Feat 8